Brew A Partial Mash Beer

 In a partial mash, you want to steep the grains in a volume of water sufficient to cover them completely, but not leave a lot of excess volume.
-For our porter we'll steep 2 pounds (~1 kg) of pale malt, plus the specialty grains, in 2 gallons (7.6 L) of water.
+For our stout we'll steep 1.5 pounds (0.68 kg) of pale malt, plus the equivalent amount of specialty grains, in 2 gallons (7.6 L) of water.
 This is a thinner mash than most full mashes, but that won't adversely affect our beer.

 To begin the partial mash, gather the crushed grains and place them in the nylon bag.
 Although we will be holding the temperature of the mash at 150 °F (66 °C), we need to heat the water to 160 °F (71 °C) to start.
 This is because the temperature of the mash will drop once the grains, which are at room temperature, are added to the liquid.
 Once the grain bag has been submerged for a couple minutes take the temperature of the water in the pot and you can add heat or cold water to adjust the temperature of the mash if needed.
 Try to hold the temperature as close to 150 °F (66 °C) as possible for 1 hour.
 If the pot you are mashing in is oven safe, you may consider placing the mash in your oven at "keep warm" or about 150 °F (66 °C).

 As you heat a pot, it takes time for the heat to travel through the metal and equilibrate.
 Thus, if you heat the mash continuously until the thermometer reads 150 °F (66 °C), then turn off the burner, the temperature will keep rising as heat from the pot is transferred to its contents.
 To avoid this, heat in short bursts, stir while heating, and wait a couple of minutes before checking the temperature again.
 It's not going to hurt the beer if it takes you a little while to adjust the temperature, so be patient.